Vaccine certification - FAQs last updated - 13 December 2021

 (b) Paper Based Pass

 Those without access to technology can apply for a paper-based pass from the Department of Health giving proof of vaccination status, which uses secure printing methods which prevent against fraud, and contains a QR code acceptable by the Verifier App used by venues.
-Photo ID is required to be used alongside this method.
+Photo ID should be used alongside this method.
 For this method please telephone 03002007814 between 8am & 8pm.
 Please note this method can take up to 10 days to arrive.

 (c) Using your proof of vaccination card